richafnu/Viva/Viva/glint/setup/sftp-data-automation.md

 While your employee data uploads to Viva Glint, derived attributes and values are calculated for Manager Hierarchy, Tenure, and Age Groups based on selections made during your attribute setup.
 [Learn more](send-employee-attributes.md).

 > [!NOTE]
-> Don’t include derived attributes in your employee data file, Viva Glint creates these fields.
+> - Don’t include derived attributes in your employee data file.
+Viva Glint creates these fields.
+> - Age Grouping derivations can be based on Birth Year, but not full Birth Date.
+Include **Birth Year** in your employee data to create Age Grouping.

 ## File best practices